JuliaDatabases/Redis.jl/README.md

 Actual API usage can be found in test/runtests.jl.

 For Server commands, currently the compound `CONFIG` commands have not yet been implemented.
 If there is a need for these commands, they can be added without much difficulty.

-Error handling at this point is very rudimentary; the main issue lies in the async subscription_loop, where error events are mostly ignored.
-Ideally, a callback should be raised to the client, allowing the user to define the action to be taken in the event of an error from the server.

 [![Build Status](https://travis-ci.org/jkaye2012/Redis.jl.svg?branch=master)](https://travis-ci.org/jkaye2012/Redis.jl)